Volvo XC60 SUV (2017 - ) review

 If you’re happy to pay extra, along with blind spot monitoring, there’s also Pilot Assist, which is a sophisticated cruise control system that can also steer the vehicle, providing there are clear enough white line markings on the road surface.

 The XC60 is not a cheap car, but even the entry model car gives you lots of toys for your money.
 Alongside the 9.0-inch portrait infotainment screen, which features sat-nav, Bluetooth connectivity, DAB radio and voice control activation, you also get leather upholstery, dual-zone climate control, heated front seats, 18-inch alloy wheels and a powered tailgate.
 Make the step up to the popular R-Design trim, and you get sports seats and a larger instrument cluster, but you also get bigger 19-inch alloys and sports suspension, so you’ll need a test drive to confirm whether you’re happy with this set up as it will undoubtedly have an effect on comfort.
 Top of the range Inscription trim adds higher grade leather, electric front seat adjustment, and additional chrome detailing.
 On top of this, each trim can be upgraded by the addition of a Pro package.
 One example groups together popular winter options, such as heating for the steering wheel, windscreen and wiper blades, and adds headlight washers and front foglights.

 There’s a host of reasons why you should buy an XC60, not least because it has loads of strengths and very few weaknesses.
 It looks a million dollars inside and out, it’s roomy, comfortable, well-equipped, and stacked with safety kit.
-While it may not be the most engaging thing to drive, it offers strong performance and excellent refinement.
-True, it’s not cheap to buy, but it will be affordable to run, and we expect resales values to be very strong, so you’ll recoup a large percentage of your initial outlay when you come to sell it.
+On top of that, it offers strong performance and excellent refinement.
+It should be affordable to run, and we expect resale values to be very strong too.
+It's highly recommended.